Title: Carrot disclosure: Forgejo

 of vulnerabilities (adding to the one I got from looking at

-access, a handful of OAuth2 privesc, …
+account access, a handful of OAuth2 privesc, …

 Fortunately (or unfortunately depending who you're asking), the RCE relies on